wasm3/wasm3-arduino/wasm_apps/README.md

 ```
 To rebuild, use `npm run build` or `build.sh`.

-## TinyGO app
+## TinyGo app

-For TinyGO, the LED pin is currently hardcoded in the app.
+For TinyGo, the LED pin is currently hardcoded in the app.
 To rebuild, use `build.sh`.